Checkmarx/kics/docs/platforms.md

 KICS supports scanning Bicep files with `.bicep` extension.

-To build ARM JSON templates from Bicep code or vice-versa, check the [official ARM documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-cli#build).

-To understand the differences between ARM JSON templates and Bicep check [this official syntax comparison](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/compare-template-syntax).
+For instructions on converting between ARM JSON templates and Bicep code, refer to the [official ARM documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-cli#build).
+To understand the distinctions between the two, explore the [official syntax comparison](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/compare-template-syntax).

 Note that KICS recognizes this technology as Azure Resource Manager (for queries purpose).